Tips for Writing Your Education Plan

 standardized testing, periodic progress report, or dated work samples.
 Other methods of assessment, if mutually agreed upon by parents and school officials, are also allowed.
 Home visits may not be required as a condition of approval.
 See Brunelle.

-Choose the one form of assessment that best fits your style of homeschooling, either testing, progress report, or dated work samples.
+Choose the one form of assessment that best fits your style of homeschooling.
 Adding a line such as, "An annual progress report/dated work sample/standardized test results (parents pick one) will be submitted upon request" is a good idea if you aren't sure whether or not they'll ask for anything; if they don't ask, you don't need to submit anything.
 If you know your town consistently requires people to report, it's somewhat pointless to stipulate "upon request" since you know they'll ask and it just creates more work for them to have to.

 Please note that Charles requires homeschoolers to submit only one form of evaluation.
 A report alone should suffice, or work samples without any written narrative, should suffice.
 While a portfolio is nice to have as a record for your own use, there is no need to give that much information to school officials.